by Oliver Stiefel | Nov 29, 2018 | Features, News, Public Lands News, Wildlife News

 The Tongass National Forest in Southeast Alaska, known as the “crown jewel” of the National Forest System, is America’s largest and wildest national forest.
 Nearly 17 million acres in size, the Tongass is the largest intact temperate rainforest on Earth.
 The...

-by CRAG Law Center | Jun 13, 2018 | Features, Native Fish News, Public Lands News
+by Crag Law Center | Jun 13, 2018 | Features, Native Fish News, Public Lands News

 Today Crag Law Center along with Amy Atwood of The Center for Biological Diversity filed a complaint against the Oregon Department of Forestry for poor logging and road-use practices in the Tillamook and Clatsop state forests that harm threatened coho salmon through...